AI News

-Beyond Algorithms: The Hidden Carbon & Water Costs of AI Training Data Centres
+Beyond Algorithms The Hidden Carbon amp Water Costs of AI Training Data Centres

 The Other AI Footprint

-The story of AI’s environmental toll is often framed in terms of carbon.
-Headlines focus on how training massive models burns through electricity, fuels fossil plants, and inflates emissions.
+The AI water footprint is the environmental cost regulators and communities are only beginning to reckon with, and it may prove just as consequential as carbon emissions.
+The story of AI’s environmental toll is often framed in terms of carbon, with headlines focused on how training massive models burns through electricity and inflates emissions.
 Yet another resource is quietly strained in the process: water.
 Cooling the sprawling server farms that power AI requires millions of litres of freshwater, drawing from rivers, reservoirs, and sometimes already stressed local supplies.

-Research from the Environmental and Energy Study Institute (EESI) suggests U.S. data centres already consume around 163.7 billion gallons annually, with large facilities using up to five million gallons per day (EESI Report).
-With AI workloads accelerating, that figure is only expected to climb.
+Research from the Environmental and Energy Study Institute suggests U.S. data centres already consume around 163.7 billion gallons of water annually, with large facilities using up to five million gallons per day.
+That figure captures only part of the AI water footprint, since it excludes water consumed indirectly through electricity generation and chip manufacturing.
+With AI workloads accelerating, the total figure is only expected to climb.

 Cooling is the most visible driver of water demand, but it is not the only one.
-A report by the IEEE ITCC outlines how AI’s water footprint extends across the lifecycle: generating electricity for servers, fabricating chips, and managing hardware all require water (IEEE Blog).
+A report by the IEEE ITCC outlines how the AI water footprint extends across the lifecycle, covering electricity generation for servers, chip fabrication, and hardware management, all of which require water.
 In regions already prone to drought, these withdrawals can strain ecosystems and communities.

-The United Nations Environment Programme (UNEP) has warned that unchecked growth of AI data centres risks worsening global water stress, alongside related challenges like e-waste and mineral extraction (UNEP Report).
-This is not just an engineering issue but a matter of environmental justice.
+The United Nations Environment Programme has warned that unchecked growth of AI data centres risks worsening global water stress, alongside related challenges like e-waste and mineral extraction.
+This is not just an engineering issue, it is a matter of environmental justice.

-Numbers underscore the urgency.
-A UK government report found that Microsoft’s data centre water use jumped by 34% in 2022 to 6.4 million cubic metres, while Google reported 19.5 million cubic metres the same year.
-Globally, AI-driven demand could reach 4.2 to 6.6 billion cubic metres annually by 2027—roughly half the UK’s total yearly consumption (UK Government Report PDF).
+A UK government report found that Microsoft’s data centre water use jumped by 34 percent in 2022 to 6.4 million cubic metres, while Google reported 19.5 million cubic metres the same year.
+The AI water footprint could reach 4.2 to 6.6 billion cubic metres annually by 2027 on a global basis, roughly half the UK’s total yearly consumption.

-Academic work echoes these findings.
-Researchers at the University of California calculated that training GPT-3 consumed an estimated 700,000 litres of freshwater, evaporated in cooling processes.
-Their paper warns that future growth in AI could intensify global water withdrawals dramatically (ArXiv PDF).
+Academic research echoes these findings.
+Researchers at the University of California, Riverside calculated that training GPT-3 consumed an estimated 700,000 litres of freshwater, evaporated during cooling.
+Their paper warns that future growth in AI could intensify global water withdrawals dramatically, a concern LiveAIWire has previously examined in our reporting on why tech giants are reluctant to disclose their true energy and water costs.

 Beyond Carbon Metrics